 All in all, getting rid of rubble is a tough task that requires lots of preparation and planning, as well as physical strength to pull off.
 It also hides a variety of health risks, ranging from a minor injury to a terminal illness.
 You should be very careful when taking up a task of this magnitude, because compared to every other disposal activity, this one is by far the hardest.
 With all that said, it is up to you whether you want to take the risk of construction/demolition waste disposal by yourself or…

 Call the pros

 Yes, at this point it should come to no surprise that we also offer this service.
 Rainbow Rubbish Removals is at your disposal once more, armed with the required tools and professional experience.
-Our rubble disposal service consists of a team of qualified professionals taking care of all the above-mentioned steps, including taking care of asbestos and loading up all your rubble into a van, taking it to the nearest recycling facility or landfill.
+Our rubble and building waste removal service consists of a team of qualified professionals taking care of all the above-mentioned steps, including taking care of asbestos and loading up all your rubble into a van, taking it to the nearest recycling facility or landfill.
 All you need to do is give us a call or request your personal quote, describing your requirements and size of the site in as much detail as possible.
 We will contact you ASAP to arrange the date and time, making sure the service takes place at your convenience.
 So what are you waiting for?
 Contact us now and let us do our magic!

 As you can see for yourself, disposing of rubble is not a very fun task and on top of that, it is a time-consuming one.
 That said, if you’ve decided that you don’t want to invest hours into this type of work, you can always book a rubbish removal expert in London to help you out.